amythompson9/WebDevBootcampC9/MoreExpress/readme.md

 * Use res.render() to render HTML(from an EJS file)
 * Explain what EJS is and why we use it
 * Pass variables to EJS templates
+*

+#EJS Control Flow

+* Show examples of control flow in EJS templates
+* Write if statements in an EJS file
+* Write Loops in an EJS file